 After successful crowdsourced fundraising and subscription campaigns, The Gleaner started publishing print and we editions on a biweekly basis in January 2020.

-Despite the COVID pandemic, The Gleaner has thrived into 2021 and is now distributed to nearly 2,000 paid subscribers and retail sales in nearly 20 local communities.
+Despite the COVID pandemic, The Gleaner has thrived into 2022 and is now distributed to nearly 2,000 paid subscribers and retail sales in nearly 20 local communities.
+In July 2022, the CVCIS received approval for Registered Journalism Organization (RJO) by the Canada Revenue Agency, which entitles CVCIS to issue tax receipts for donations.

 “Future of The Gleaner”